How to customise a USB numeric keypad under GNU/Linux?

 This kind of setup is a godsend for lefties.
 I developed a similar one during the years for Krita.
 And recently I've found a keypad that has the the whole right side of a keyboard, which is quite convenient.

-🖼️ original ★I'm also using a similar setup in Blender, and the nice thing there is that you can use any key as a modifier, so 0+keys can be used for example for additional stuff.
+🖼️ 1436cea05fc32942.png ★I'm also using a similar setup in Blender, and the nice thing there is that you can use any key as a modifier, so 0+keys can be used for example for additional stuff.

 davidrevoy